alisdair/trackchair-client/README.md

     cd trackchair-client
     bundle install

-First, log in to the API to create an access token by running `bundle exec bin/trackchair-login`.
+First, log in to the API to create an access token by running `bundle exec ruby bin/trackchair-login`.

 This will ask for your email and password, and store an API token in `~/.trackchair-client`.
 Note: the token will expire after 2 weeks of inactivity.